auth0/docs/articles/integrations/aws/aws-api-setup.md

 url: /aws-api-setup
 toc: true
 ---
-# Delegated Authentication with AWS APIs
+# How to Set Up AWS for Delegated Authentication

-The doc will walk you through creating a SAML Provider and its accompanying role(s) for use with delegated authentication with AWS APIs.
+The doc will walk you through setting up AWS for delegated authentication.

-## Step 1: Create a SAML Provider
+## Step 1: Create a SAML Provider in AWS

 Log in to AWS, and navigate to the [IAM console](https://console.aws.amazon.com/iam).
 Using the left-hand navigation menu, select **Identity Providers**.
 Click **Create Provider**.